-For studying Norwegian, Books and courses are not the only things you should pay attention to all the time.
+For studying Norwegian, Books and courses are not the only things you should always pay attention to.

-Watching flicks from Norway can be immensely beneficial too.
-So, here are 12 entertaining movies to learn Norwegian.
+Watching flicks from Norway can be immensely beneficial, too.
+Here are 12 entertaining movies to help you learn Norwegian.

 Learning a foreign language has intrinsic advantages.

-And suppose you are decided to learn Norwegian, for whatever reason.
-In that case, you might search for some resources to dive further into this Scandinavian language.
+And suppose you decide to learn Norwegian for whatever reason.
+In that case, you might search for some resources to learn this Scandinavian language further.

 And what is a better language learning method than viewing movies?

-Sitting at the top of the United Nations Human Development Index is the beautiful country Norway.
+Sitting at the top of the United Nations Human Development Index is the beautiful country of Norway.

-Continuously ranked as the best for the quality of life of its inhabitants, Norway has been attracting more tourists or migrants.
+Continuously ranked as the best for the quality of life of its inhabitants, Norway has been attracting more tourists and migrants.

-And to live in Norway, the best way to get a sense of belonging is to learn the local language.
+To live in Norway, the best way to feel a sense of belonging is to learn the local language.

-Almost all of the Norway population, i.e., 5 million of them, speaks Norwegian.
+Almost all of Norway’s population, 5 million, speaks Norwegian.
 And to mingle with them while in Norway, Norwegian goes a long way.

-Cinema has always proved itself to be the best teacher and language learning process.
+Cinema has always been the best teacher and language learning process.

-If a language course promises you to teach Norwegian in 12 months, cut that period short to a maximum of 9 months if you are learning the language with films.
+If a language course promises to teach Norwegian in 12 months, shorten the period to a maximum of 9 months if you are learning the language with films.

 Where to Watch Norwegian Movies?

-Thanks to the advent of online streaming media and platforms such as Netflix and Amazon Prime, you can view plenty of content anytime and anywhere!
+Thanks to the rise of online streaming services like Netflix and Amazon Prime, you can watch plenty of content anytime, anywhere!

-To save your time exploring movies and television shows on Netflix, you can use secret genre codes.
+To save time exploring television shows and movies to learn a language on Netflix, you can use secret genre codes.
 Replace the last few digits XXXX (Netflix.com/browse/genre/XXXX) with the below-mentioned codes to explore the wealth of content.

-You can also try Amazon Prime video, YouTube, Vimeo, and other online streaming channels.
-So you could enjoy getting that Norwegian flair in your life.
+You can also try Amazon Prime Video, YouTube, Vimeo, and other online streaming channels.
+So you can enjoy getting that Norwegian flair in your life.

-And all with context by relating each word to the real emotion.
+And all with context by relating each word to the actual emotion.

-These films would do the same wonder for your Norwegian-learning experience.
-While Norwegian isn’t a hard language to study, these cinemas can make it simpler yet enjoyable.
+These films would do the same wonders for your Norwegian learning experience.
+While Norwegian isn’t a hard language to study, these cinemas can make it easier and more enjoyable.

-View with Norwegian subtitles before trying with no subtitles.
+View with Norwegian subtitles before trying without subtitles.

 Without further ado, here are the twelve best movies to learn Norwegian.